Liech/Yathsou/README.md

 Since the last 'release' the following was implemented:

+ * HeightMap Physics
  * Map Renderer with textures
  * XACT Sound files (xwb/xsb) can be transformed to wav files

 The next greater step is to combine elements of the game and adding units that are able to drive on terrain.

+Next small step is to click points on Physic and NavMesh.

 # Libraries